The surprising downside of #NoMowMay

-This article is by Sheila Colla and Lorraine Johnson, authors of forthcoming book A Garden for the Rusty-Patched Bumblebee: Creating Habitat for Native Pollinators: Ontario and Great Lakes Edition, and biologist and author Heather Holm.
+This article is by Sheila Colla and Lorraine Johnson, authors of the book A Garden for the Rusty-Patched Bumblebee: Creating Habitat for Native Pollinators: Ontario and Great Lakes Edition, and biologist and author Heather Holm.

 Dandelions elicit extreme reactions.
 They’re considered the bane of lawn care, hated with a fervour used to justify the massive chemical onslaught (fed by the lawn-care industry and advertising) that has been enlisted for decades to solve the “scourge” of this yellow flower.
 Anyone allowing a few dandelions to tarnish the greensward of lawn risks community shaming.